Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/_index.md

 Once consumers are logged in, they can browse products, subscribe to products, request access and credentials for resource they wants to use, and get [insight](/docs/manage_marketplace/consumer_experience/consumer_insights/) into their API consumption.

-{{< alert title="Note" color="primary" >}}In case consumer is part of multiple organization, It is preferable to configure the user account to always being ask for the organization selection.
+{{< alert title="Note" color="primary" >}}Because a consumer can belong to multiple organizations, it is preferable to configure the user account to always ask for the organization.
 Refer to Platform home > Account > Settings > Org login Rule : Always ask for Org option{{< /alert >}}